 After tasting countless cigars and working hands on in the Oliva factory, Sam Leccia concluded that a cigar normally hits its ‘sweet spot’ within 3 to 4 inches of the burn.
 Therefore, one must invest a good amount of time with a cigar prior to being rewarded with its true character.
 So, Sam worked with the Oliva Cigar Family (maker’s of Serie ‘V’ and Serie ‘O’) and developed the Nub line: a variety of blends and sizes within the 4 inch range, with ring gauges ranging from 56 to 66.
 These cigars were engineered - using three wrapper varieties - to capture the essence of the blend from the get-go, rewarding you with the cigar’s sweet spot throughout the entire burn.
 Packaged in boxes of 24, each box contains the weight and burn time of the cigar, so you know exactly what’s in store.

+There is a lot to know about Nub, and I really do suggest giving this line a shot...and it’s not just because of its innovative twist on handmade premium cigars.
 Since it may be difficult to choose a size or blend, I created a nifty chart to quickly break down the entire line: